emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 GCM-SST MUST be used in a nonce-respecting setting: for a given key, a nonce MUST only be used once.
 The nonce MAY be public or predictable.
 It can be a counter, the output of a permutation, or a generator with a long period.
 Every key MUST be randomly chosen from a uniform distribution.

 The GCM-SST tag_length SHOULD NOT be smaller than 4 bytes and cannot be larger than 16 bytes.
 For 128-bit tags and long messages, the forgery probability is not close to ideal and similar to GCM {{GCM}}.
 If tag verification fails, the plaintext and expected_tag MUST NOT be given as output.
-The full_tag in GCM-SST does not depend on the tag_length.
-An application can make the tag dependent on tag_length by including tag_length in the nonces.
+The full_tag in GCM-SST does not depend on the tag_ ength.
+An application can make the tag dependent on the tag length by including tag_length in the nonces.

+If r random nonces are used with the same key, the collision probability for AES-GCM-SST is ≈ r<sup>2</sup> / 2<sup>97</sup>.
+As an attacker can test r nonces for collisions with complixity r, the security of AES-GCM-SST with random nonces is only ≈ 2<sup>97</sup> / r.
+It is therefore NOT RECOMMENDED to use AES-GCM-SST with random nonces.

 With AES-GCM-SST, up to 2<sup>32.5</sup> random nonces can be used with the same key while still keeping the collision probability under 2<sup>-32</sup> that NIST requires for GCM {{GCM}}.
 If r random nonces are used with the same key, the collision probability for AES-GCM-SST is ≈ r<sup>2</sup> / 2<sup>97</sup>.
 As an attacker can test r nonces for collisions with complixity r, the security of AES-GCM-SST with random nonces is only ≈ 2<sup>97</sup> / r.
 It is therefore NOT RECOMMENDED to use AES-GCM-SST with random nonces.